thomcorah/dmu-multimedia/md/flexbox-lec.md

 }
 ```

----
+### And more...

 Some other useful container properties.

-* **flex-wrap**: allow items to wrap onto a new line.
+- **flex-wrap**: allow items to wrap onto a new line.
-* **align-items**: cross axis alignment along the main axis.
+- **align-items**: cross axis alignment along the main axis.
 For example, if the container is horizontal, left to right, this is their vertical alignment along the horizontal axis.
-* **align-content**: like justify-content, but on the cross axis where there is more than one line of items.
+- **align-content**: like justify-content, but on the cross axis where there is more than one line of items.

----

-## Recap
-Flexbox is a powerful tool for layout
-It can help you fill spaces
-It can be responsive

----

-## Further Reading
+### Further Reading

 This post on CSS Tricks is the best resource for flexbox:
 <https://css-tricks.com/snippets/css/a-guide-to-flexbox/>

----

-## Any Questions?

----

-## Thank you.